 Consumers and stakeholders discussed the challenges of being homeless while recovering from a mental illness, and the need to develop more housing for people with mental illnesses.
-Consumers and stakeholders expressed the lack of outreach and engagement into underserved communities, trauma services for the African American community, and lack of services for rural areas of north and south San Joaquin County.
+Consumers and stakeholders expressed the lack of Mental health Information in public and community settings.
+Peers continue to be an integral part of the collaborative team approach for treatment teams.

-- Individuals with mental illnesses, and co-occurring disorders that are homeless lack wrap around services and specialized housing case management. - Justice Involved Adults lack prevention services for mild-to-moderate and trauma related services. - Housing options continue to be scarce for adults.
-Homeless individuals need more outreach/engagement and a clear pathway to housing options with intensive treatment for MH and SUD Challenges. - Need for Outreach and Engagement programming for African American, Asian/Pacific Islander, and Latino Communities, specifically Mental Health First Aid (MHFA) Training and Stigma Reduction for faith-based organizations and leaders in communities of color.
+- Individuals with mental illnesses, and co-occurring disorders that are homeless lack wrap around services and specialized housing case management. - Housing options continue to be scarce for adults.
+Homeless individuals need more outreach/engagement and a clear pathway to housing options with intensive treatment for MH and SUD Challenges. - Promoting MH Services around the county is important in educating the public on MH and SUD services. - Lack of groups and group therapy on main campus for adults.